 In this article, learn about task-oriented leadership, the one area where it works, its numerous shortcomings, and the better way to lead people.

-What is Task–Oriented Leadership?
+What Is Task–Oriented Leadership?

-When Does Task-Oriented Leadership Work?
+When Does This Leadership Style Work?

 This form of management isn’t necessarily always bad.
 If a task-oriented leader cares mainly about getting things done, the team will get things done.
 As with most things in business, there are pros and cons to task-oriented leadership worth exploring.

-The task-oriented leadership style only works for a short time and should be used as a last resort.
-Examples include emergency company deadlines or times of crisis when employees need clear tasks to get an organization to a more comfortable status.
+The leadership style only works for a short time and should be used as a last resort.
+Examples include emergency company deadlines or times of crisis when team members need clear tasks to get an organization to a more comfortable status.
 Leadership tasks should center on managing people through the day-to-day operations.
 In this way, employees can make progress on their assignments.
 Combining it with true leadership styles can make it as effective as a 1-2 punch.
 However, without vision, this management style will fail in the long run.